 Theory of Constraints for Manufacturing Plants

-The tricky part is in identification - something may look like a weak link, when in reality there’s another piece causing problems under the surface.
+The tricky part is in identification -- something may look like a weak link when in reality there’s another piece causing problems under the surface.

 Finding Your Constraint

 How do we find our constraint?
-There are analytical methods of finding and validating a manufacturing constraint, but the easiest way is to walk around your shop and just look for the place where all of you work-in-process inventory is stacking up.
+There are analytical methods of finding and validating a manufacturing constraint, but the easiest way is to walk around your shop and just look for the place where all of your work-in-process inventory is stacking up.

 Exploit Your Constraint

-Having a constraint is not a bad thing.
+Having a constraint is not inherently a bad thing.
 In fact, it helps us not only direct where your improvement team should apply their investment dollars, but also can act as a simple way to schedule your plant to make sure you’re getting the most output.

 Once you’ve mastered your constraint, you can focus on process improvement and optimization.
-Now let's look at an example of an optimization project requiring investment.